 The Clark Terry/ Phi Mu Alpha Jazz Festival showcases excellent student musicians as well as guest artists from around the nation.
-This year, we have the honor to host The Clark Terry/ Phi Mu Alpha Jazz Festival has grown in size every year, becoming known as a premier student jazz event in the region.
+The Clark Terry/ Phi Mu Alpha Jazz Festival has grown in size every year, becoming known as a premier student jazz event in the region.

 2/23 Eastmania: The Music of Julius Eastman, Shuck Recital Hall 7:30 p.m. / $10

 Southeast Department of Music Faculty will combine to perform Gay Guerrilla and Stay On It by the noted African-American Minimalist Composer, Julius Eastman.

 2/27 Southeast Percussion Festival Concert, Bedell Performance Hall 1 p.m. & 6 p.m. / Free Admission